logo

 C♯ Phrygian Scale Notes

-The C♯ Phrygian mode contains the following notes:
+The C♯ Phrygian scale contains the following notes:

 C♯ Phrygian Piano Diagram

-This diagram highlights which keys belong to the C♯ Phrygian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the flat 2 (D), which gives this scale its signature sound.
+This diagram highlights which keys belong to the C♯ Phrygian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 C♯ Phrygian Scale Formula and Intervals